jessicadavis12/Portfolio/03_final/q6_web_browsers/question.md

 another option for storing web browser data sessionStorage objects part of API web storage that is erased when the user ends the session localStorage  objects part of API web storage that is saved to the local storage until the casche is cleared out by the user.

+## Feedback - 2/3 points.
+Looks like the first question about GET was not answered.